freenas/freenas-docs/userguide/system.rst

    can then use this screen to see if any updates are available for that train.

-This screen also lists the URL of the official update server in case that information is needed in a network with outbound firewall restrictions.
+This screen also shows the URL of the official update server.
+That information can be required when using a network with outbound firewall restrictions.
 #endif freenas
 #ifdef truenas
 This screen lists the URL of the official update server in case that